-Paper Cuts, a Chinese New Year Decoration, is an integral part of China's New Year Festivities and have been so for thousands of years.
-They consist of a piece of red paper which is cut into intricate designs and patterns using a knife or a pair of small scissors.
+Paper Cuts, a Chinese New Year Decoration, are an integral part of China's New Year Festivities and have been so for thousands of years.
+They consist of a piece of red paper that is cut into intricate designs and patterns using a knife or a pair of small scissors.
 Many pieces of paper are cut at the same time so that they can be quickly produced.

 Where to Appreciate Paper Cutting

 If you like to appreciate Chinese paper cutting art, in particular how it is cut, during a China Tour, you should visit northern China, especially the rural area, where paper cutting originated.
 The following three destinations are most recommended:

 Huxian County is the best place to see paper cutting for sophistication.

 1. The fork artists of paper cutting in Huxian are renowned in China.
 In Huxian, you will see some of the most sophisticated paper cuttings.

 2. In the meantime, the peasant paintings in Huixian are regarded as the best in China.
 So you can appreciate two great folk arts in one place.

 3. Huxian is easy to access as it is only 40 km southwest of Xi'an City which is a must-go destination in China for Terracotta Warriors and spectacular historic relics.

 Ancient city Pingyao is highly recommended for the enhanced cultural experience.